For complete guides to homebrew and custom firmware for other devices, check out CFW.Guide.

 What is jailbreaking?

 Jailbreaking is a term used to describe the process that allows you to truly unlock the potential of your iOS device.
-Apple’s OS is known for being extremely secure and that’s partly because of how locked-down it is.
+Apple's mobile operating system is known for its security and that's partly because of how locked-down it is.
 Jailbreaking your device will allow you to break those restrictions and customize your device to how you like it.

-Jailbreaking gives you the ability to install custom applications and “tweaks” from Cydia to customize and enhance the user experience.
-Jailbreaking is free and easy on most devices on iOS 11.3.1 and below.
+Jailbreaking gives you the ability to install custom applications and "tweaks" (modifications) from a package manager to customize and enhance the user experience.
+Jailbreaking is free and easy on most devices.

 Is jailbreaking legal?